The 7 Biggest Mistakes When Moving to Spain & Other Tips

 Use a good sun cream (not only in the summer months)

 Spain has many sunny days – even in the winter months.
-In addition to this, the Spanish enjoy plenty of sunlight as it gets dark late in the summer and winter, too (around 6 pm).Β
+In addition, the Spanish enjoy plenty of sunlight, as it gets dark late in summer and winter (around 6 pm).

-The sun is lovely, but we tend to forget to take care of our skin and the damage that the sun can cause to the skin, especially in the summer.
+The sun is lovely, but we often forget to take care of our skin and the damage it can cause, especially in the summer.

 This is why you need to get a good sun cream and use it regardless of the season.